itscodenation/curriculum-13-14/lessons/02-05_html_css/teacher_files/lesson_2b.md

 In your Documents folder, create a subfolder called `Lesson4`.
 Open your editor (SublimeText), and create two empty files.
 Save both in the `Lesson4` folder as `mypage.html` and `mystyle.css`.

 Copy and paste your html from jsfiddle into `mypage.html`, an the CSS into `mystyle.css`.
 Add `<html>` &amp; co. tags, and add an appropriate `<link>` tag to tie the two files together.

+Be sure to save to your network folder.

 ### Assignment